layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 2. Grammar does not match sample data

-In this case the grammar is probably not fully configured or there is some other problem.
+In this case, the grammar is probably not fully configured or there is some other problem.
-A typical problem is that the data can be partially parsed, while some of the fields are not correctly recognized.
+A typical problem is that the data can be partially parsed, while some fields are not correctly recognized.
-In this case it should be fairly easy to allocate the problem within the grammar.
+In this case, it should be fairly easy to allocate the problem within the grammar.

 :::tip I tried everything and still need help!
 Don't be frustrated in case you run into issues configuring more complex formats!
 Help is just around the corner.
-Please just [get in touch](https://layline.io/contact) with us, and we WILL help you to set up your format!
+Please [get in touch](https://layline.io/contact) with us, and we WILL help you to set up your format!
 :::